Murray River Tributaries & Murray–Darling Basin Waterways

 Campaspe River Catchment

-Rising from wooded hilly terrain, the Campaspe is typical of many of the waterways of the southern Murray–Darling Basin, and descends to the foothills of the Great Dividing Range and emerges onto the wide, flat, riverine plains of northern Victoria.
+Rising from wooded, hilly terrain, the Campaspe is typical of many waterways in the southern Murray–Darling Basin, descending from the foothills of the Great Dividing Range and emerging onto the wide, flat, riverine plains of northern Victoria.

-With its main tributary, the Coliban River, the Campaspe River is highly regulated with only limited natural flows.
-But, environmental releases into the system are crucial in maintaining several threatened vegetation communities, aquatic life and habitat for many terrestrial species, such as the threatened swift parrot and squirrel glider.
+Along with its main tributary, the Coliban River, the Campaspe River is highly regulated, with only limited natural flows.
+But environmental releases into the system are crucial to maintaining several threatened vegetation communities, aquatic life, and habitats for many terrestrial species, such as the threatened swift parrot and squirrel glider.

-Accounting for around 2% of the total population of the Murray-Darling Basin, the Campaspe catchment supports dry-land agriculture in addition to dairying on the lower plains of the Campaspe River.
+Accounting for around 2% of the total population of the Murray–Darling Basin, the Campaspe catchment supports dry-land agriculture in addition to dairying on the lower plains.

 - Catchment area: 0.4% of the Murray–Darling Basin